Covid-19 Update: Our commitment to your health and safety

 Where is the Visitor’s Center | How do I get to Pigeon Key?

 Our Visitor’s Center is located at 2010 Overseas Highway Marathon, FL 33050, which is Mile Marker 47.5 bayside between Faro Blanco Resort and the Marriott Hotel.
-The only way to access Pigeon Key is via a ferry boat that departs from this location.
+Historical tour guests can access Pigeon Key via a ferry boat that departs from this location.